Editorial criteria and processes

 Proofs and reprints

 Our subeditors send authors the edited text for approval before it is typeset.
 This enables most queries to be resolved before proof stage.
-Authors subsequently receive a proof (PDF) of the layout, including the figures.
+Authors subsequently receive an e-proof, including the figures, and can also download a PDF proof of the layout.
 We suggest that authors send proofs to co-authors for them to check, but request that changes among the co-authors are coordinated so that only one author communicates with Nature and only one set of corrections is sent.
 The corresponding (or other single designated) author is responsible on behalf of all co-authors for the accuracy of all content, including spelling of names and current affiliations of all co-authors, so please ensure these are checked carefully.